Houston Anesthesia Injury Lawyer

 Contact a Houston Anesthesia Injury Lawyer Today

 Have you suffered serious complications or injuries from anesthesia due to medical negligence?
 You should not be worried about financial uncertainty and battling an insurance company for fair compensation.
-The legal team at Attorney Brian White & Associates, PC is here to fight for you.
+The legal team at Attorney Brian White Personal Injury Lawyers is here to fight for you.

 Schedule a free case review today with a Houston anesthesia injury lawyer to begin reviewing your legal options.
 You do not pay any attorney’s fees unless we recover for you!